azsk/AzTS-docs/06-Customizing AzTS for your org/Extending AzTS/FeaturesInCMET.md

 ## Features in CMET
 - ### Bulk Edit

-With Bulk Edit feature, custom tags can be added to more than 1 controls at a time.
+The Bulk Edit feature allows you to add custom tags to multiple controls simultaneously.

 ### **Enabling Bulk Edit feature in CMET**